-The aggregate consideration in the Reorganization and the related equivalent price per share for the Tube Turns Common Stock were determined in the following manner: (i) a list of comparable public companies was identified for purposes of gathering comparable valuation measures; (ii) the median was calculated for each of the following five (5) valuation measures, (a) 1997 estimated net income, (b) 1998 estimated net income, (c) earnings before interest, taxes, depreciation and amortization for the previous twelve (12) months, (d) earnings before interest and taxes for the previous twelve (12) months, and (e) net income for the previous twelve (12) months, and (e) net income for the previous twelve (12) months; (iii) the median for each of these measures was reduced by a factor of 30 percent (30%) to reflect the general lack of liquidity of the shares of stock; (iv) two (2) additional valuation measures (book value and revenue for the past twelve (12) months) were added to the group without discount; (v) each of these seven (7) valuation measures were applied to the appropriate financial results of Tube Turns to determine the range of corporate values; (vi) the high and low values were discarded and the resulting five (5) values were averaged to determine the aggregate consideration; and (vii) the aggregate consideration was divided by the number of shares outstanding and/or reserved for issuance under options, which, when rounded to the nearest dollar, resulted in a stock price of \$12.00 per share.
-The current stock price in effect at Tube Turns under its employee stock plans is \$14.03 per share, however, which would have resulted in a loss in value of \$2.03 per share for each of the employee shareholders of Tube Turns.
-GFP, therefore, decided to reduce the aggregate consideration otherwise attributable to the shares of Tube Turns Common Stock held by it by an amount sufficient to increase the equivalent stock price for employee shareholders to \$20.00 per share.
-The price for each share of Tube Turns Common Stock held by GFP after this reallocation approximated \$11.45 per share.
+The aggregate consideration in the Reorganization and the related equivalent price per share for the Tube Turns Common Stock were determined in the following manner: (i) a list of comparable public companies was identified for purposes of gathering comparable valuation measures; (ii) the median was calculated for each of the following five (5) valuation measures, (a) 1997 estimated net income, (b) 1998 estimated net income, (c) earnings before interest, taxes, depreciation and amortization for the previous twelve (12) months, (d) earnings before interest and taxes for the previous twelve (12) months, and (e) net income for the previous twelve (12) months; (iii) the median for each of these measures was reduced by a factor of 30 percent (30%) to reflect the general lack of liquidity of the shares of stock; (iv) two (2) additional valuation measures (book value and revenue for the past twelve (12) months) were added to the group without discount; (v) each of these seven (7) valuation measures were applied to the appropriate financial results of Tube Turns to determine the range of corporate values; (vi) the high and low values were discarded and the resulting five (5) values were averaged to determine the aggregate consideration; and (vii) the aggregate consideration was divided by the number of shares outstanding and/or reserved for issuance under options, which, when rounded to the nearest dollar, resulted in a stock price of \$16.50 per share.

 The aggregate consideration in the Reorganization and the related equivalent price per share for the Bell Common Stock were determined in the following manner: (i) a list of comparable public companies was identified for purposes of gathering comparable valuation measures; (ii) the median was calculated for each of the following five (5) valuation measures, (a) 1997 estimated net income, (b) 1998 estimated net income, (c) earnings before interest, taxes, depreciation and amortization for the previous twelve (12) months, (d) earnings before interest and taxes for the previous twelve (12) months, and (e) net income for the previous twelve (12) months; (iii) the median for each of these measures was reduced by a factor of 30 percent (30%) to reflect the general lack of liquidity of the shares of stock; (iv) two (2) additional valuation measures (book value and revenue for the past twelve (12) months) were added to the group without discount; (v) each of these seven (7) valuation measures were applied to the appropriate financial results of Bell to determine the range of corporate values; (vi) the high and low values were discarded and the resulting five (5) values were averaged to determine the aggregate consideration; and (vii) the aggregate consideration was divided by the number of shares outstanding and/or reserved for issuance under options, which, when rounded to the nearest dollar, resulted in a stock price of \$44.00 per share.
-No reallocation of consideration was made between the employee shareholders of Bell and GFP.